workplacesystems/milia/README.md

 ### Getting started for the sample application

-Multi-tenanting, much like user authentication, exists within the large scheme of an application.
+Multi-accounting, much like user authentication, exists within the large scheme of an application.
 I recommend first creating and installing the following complete, but simple, reference Rails application so that you can validate a working setup on your system, and have a reference point for making changes to your own application.